remal-gradle-plugins/build-time-constants/README.md

 The version of the added dependency will be the same as the plugin version.

 You can use `name.remal.gradle_plugins.build_time_constants.api.BuildTimeConstants` class in any JVM-language statically compiled code.
-The plugin processes `*.class` files and inject build-time constants instead of `BuildTimeConstants` methods invocation.
+The plugin processes `*.class` files and injects build-time constants instead of `BuildTimeConstants` methods invocation.

 ## Using build-time properties